ElectronicCats/ElectronicCats-PN7150/README.md

 </a>
 </p>

-Library/Driver for NXP PN7150 NFC device
+Library/Driver for NXP PN7150 and PN7160 NFC device

-Optimized for fast design-in, NXP's PN7150 NFC solutions fully comply with the NFC Forum, including Linux®, AndroidTM, and WinIoT drivers, and support NCI 1.0 host communication.
+Optimized for fast design-in, NXP's PN7150 and PN7160 NFC solutions fully comply with the NFC Forum, including Linux®, AndroidTM, and WinIoT drivers, and support NCI 1.0 host communication.

 PN7150 is the high-performance version of PN7120, the plug-and-play NFC solution for easy integration into any OS environment, reducing Bill of Material (BOM) size and cost.

+PN7160 is compatible with popular MCUs, including LPC, Kinetis and i.MX.
+The PN7161 version adds support for Apple ECP.

 PN71xx controllers are ideal for home automation applications such as gateways and work seamlessly with NFC-connected tags.

 ## API Documentation